 This function performs a block update of an instance of the ADO.NET object System.Data.DataTable.
 This object may only be updated using an explicit row-wise loop, which is slow at the APL level.
-2010 mplements an internal row-wise loop which is much faster on large arrays.
-Furthermore, the function handles NULL values and the conversion of internal APL data to the appropriate .NET datatype in a more efficient manner than can be otherwise achieved.
+2010I implements an internal row-wise loop which is much faster on large arrays.
+Furthermore, the function handles NULL values and the conversion of internal APL data to the appropriate .NET data-type in a more efficient manner than can be otherwise achieved.
 These 3 factors together mean that the function provides a significant improvement in performance compared to calling the row-wise programming interface directly at the APL level.

-Y is a 2, 3 or 4-item array containing dtRef, Data, NullValues and Rows as described in the table below.
+Y is a 2, 3 or 4-item array containing:

-The optional argument X is the Boolean vector ParseFlags as described in the table below.
+- 1. A reference to an instance of System.
+Data.
+DataTable. - 2.
+A matrix with the same number of columns as the table specified by Y[1]. - 3.
+An optional vector which specifies for each column in the DataTable the values in Y[2] which should be converted to a System.DBNull. - 4.
+An optional vector which specifies the indices (in zero origin) of the rows of the DataTable which are to be updated.
+If omitted, the matrix specified by Y[2] will be appended to the DataTable.

-Argument Description dtRef A reference to an instance of System.Data.DataTable.
-Data A matrix with the same number of columns as the table.
-NullValues An optional vector with one element per column, containing the value which should be mapped to DBNull when this column is written to the DataTable.
-Rows Row indices (zero origin) of the rows to be updated.
-If not provided, data will be appended to the DataTable.
-ParseFlags A Boolean vector, where a 1 indicates that the corresponding element of Data is a string which needs to be passed to the Parse method of the data type of column in question.
+The optional argument X is Boolean vector, where a 1 indicates that the corresponding column of Y[2] is a string from which the new values should be converted according to that column's data type.